 About the ESP

-Emercury positions itself as a mid-sized ESP that caters primarily to email marketing veterans and businesses focused on ROI.
+Emercury positions itself as a mid-sized ESP that caters primarily to email marketing veterans, affiliate marketers, and businesses focused on ROI.
 What makes them interesting is their philosophy of prioritizing core features and deliverability over flashy additions.
 While they’re not as well-known as some of the bigger names in the space, they’ve carved out a niche by focusing on what they believe actually drives results in email marketing.

 The platform stands out for its approach to features and pricing.
 Rather than using feature-gating as a pricing strategy (common among larger ESPs), they make most features available across all plans.
 Their development philosophy centers on proven, ROI-driving capabilities rather than chasing every new industry trend.
 This makes them particularly appealing to experienced email marketers who value substance over novelty.